m7a/lp-backup-tests/README.md

        Bupstash  3            31.16            36
        Kopia     10           160.90           263

-The resulting backup size are similar to those for the data tests although this time, differences between them are larger and Kopia's larger backup size cannot be attributed to missing garbage collection.
+The resulting backup sizes are similar to those for the data tests although this time, differences between them are larger and Kopia's larger backup size cannot be attributed to missing garbage collection.
 On the positive side, caches seem to be smaller than with the Data test.
 This hints towards a certain growth in